johann-lau/Bot/README.md

 Brackets between the tick means that the information is not accurate.
 For example, the time is not accurate to seconds.

 Of course, the commands doesn't stop here.
-TA Bot provides other commands (e.g. screenshot) which won't appear in **any other bot**.
-However, to make a conclusion, TA Bot stuffs everything possible from the library, while Dyno picks the most "important" ones only.
+Superior Bot provides other commands (e.g. screenshot) which won't appear in **any other bot**.
+However, to make a conclusion, Superior Bot stuffs everything possible from the library, while Dyno picks the most "important" ones only.